 Livarot is made with Normande cow’s milk.
 The curd is drained for 24 hours, and then the cheese is dried for 48 hours.
 The cheese is matured for 21 to 35 days, during which it is washed frequently with a brine, and in some cases a natural colouring called rocou.
 The rind is orange and sticky, while the paste is yellow.
 On the nose it is pungent, and the on the palate it is strong with earthy and bitter notes.

-LONDON PICK-UP & DELIVERY - During our opening hours (Please see 'Business Hours' section below), we can offer pick up and same-day (or another day of your choice within a week) delivery in London within 4 miles from the shop.
+LONDON PICK-UP & DELIVERY - During our opening hours (Please check Holloway Road opening hours on our homepage), we can offer pick up and same-day (or another day of your choice within a week) delivery in London within 4 miles from the shop.

 UK SHIPPING - We offer shipping across all the UK, including cheese!